aws4embeddedlinux/meta-aws-demos/README.md

 . init-build-env [BUILDDIR]
 ```

-Finally, the images can be built with:
+Finally, the images can be built - details in linked readme for each BUILD_DEVICE:

 ```bash
 bitbake core-image-minimal
 ```
+s

-To build for a different device, set the `BUILD_DEVICE` environment variable,
+To build for a different device, set the `BUILD_DEVICE` (see [here](#Demonstration-environments)) environment variable,
 like so:

 ```bash